vominhhuy71/vominhhuy71/README.md

 - 👋 Hi, I’m @vominhhuy71
 - 👀 I’m interested in learning and experimenting new technologies.
-- 🌱 I’m currently learning WPF and React Native.
+- 🌱 I’m currently learning React and ASP.NET.
 - 📫 You can reach me through my LinkedIn: https://www.linkedin.com/in/minh-huy-vo/

 <!---